Overview

 When a flow is Sub-agent enabled, the chat agent can launch it during a normal conversation — see Letting the chat agent run a flow.
 The agent confirms, runs the flow in the background, maps the user’s request onto the flow’s parameters, binds uploaded files to the flow’s input slots, and posts the result and any produced files back into the conversation when the run finishes.Human-in-the-Loop (HITL)

 Flows pause whenever they reach a Human review node (or a Knowledge Graph node configured to interrupt on clarification).
 A paused run waits for a reviewer to approve or reject (with a comment) before it resumes.
 Paused runs surface in the Agent Inbox at Admin > AI & Agents > Agent Inbox, which lists every run awaiting human input — newest pause first — with the paused node and a click-through to act on it.
 Runs you start from the canvas also surface their pause in the editor’s Run panel.
-Resuming a run is atomic: two reviewers cannot both resume the same pause.The review payload shown to a reviewer (and any generated documents) is cleaned of raw
+Resuming a run is atomic: two reviewers cannot both resume the same pause.Several questions at once

 [evidence:…] citation markers, so reviewers see readable text.
 Inline citations are still preserved in the assistant’s chat answers.Templates